zjian107-su/NABI-IO/README.md

   - tested Strapi CMS for personal website
 - 0617
   - unfinsished new post: potty training and crate traning
-  - TODO: improving the home page header section and layout css.
+  - improving the home page header section and layout css.
 Learnin how to use rem
-- 0625 TODO
+- 0625
-  - [] Test CSS modules and Typography.js
+  Test CSS modules and Typography.js
 - 0629 Added first-ownership post and reorder possts in logic order
 - 0702 Finsihed all the first set of posts
 - 0702-0807 Finished the home page redesign, and implemented gallery page from the [Gatsby starter](https://www.gatsbyjs.org/starters/baobabKoodaa/gatsby-starter-photo-book/)